NodiraIbrogimova/My-Mahalla/README.md

 3) Install all packages: `npm install`.
 4) Run on the web: `ionic serve`.
 5) Run on iOS or Android: See [here](https://ionicframework.com/docs/building/running).

+## Contributors
+- Nodira Ibrogimova (software development)
+- Vlad Azimkhodjaev (UI/UX)

+## Contributing

+If you have any suggestions regarding the improvement of the design or implementation, pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.